 [Section 48 amended by No. 42 of 1998 s.
 37; No. 22 of 2012 s.
 94.]

-49. Brigades to be registered, etc.
+49. Brigades to be registered etc.

 Volunteer and private brigades already established or hereafter to be established shall conform to the regulations affecting such brigades, and shall be registered in such manner and subject to such conditions as may be prescribed by the regulations, and shall be subject to inspection by any person employed in the Department who is authorised by the FES Commissioner for the purposes of this section.